-NREL's Flatirons Campus offers an ocean-simulation tool that can validate small- to large-scale offshore technology, including marine energy devices and offshore wind turbines and solar panels.
+NREL's wave tank, located in the Sea Wave Environmental Lab (SWEL) at the Flatirons Campus, is an ocean-simulation tool that can validate small- to large-scale offshore technology, including marine energy devices and offshore wind turbines and solar panels.

-At NREL's Flatirons Campus, developers working on marine energy devices—as well as offshore wind turbines and solar panels—can receive comprehensive support to take their technology from abstract concept to the ocean and, eventually, the market and energy grid.
+At the Flatirons Campus in Arvada, Colorado, developers working on marine energy devices—as well as offshore wind turbines and solar panels—can receive comprehensive support to take their technology from abstract concept to the ocean and, eventually, the market and energy grid.

-The wave tank at NREL provides a versatile testing environment for marine energy research.
-It is located at the NREL Flatirons Campus in Arvada, Colorado.
-The tank provides wet validation of small-scale devices that are approximately 1/75 the size of a full-scale device.
+NREL's wave tank provides a versatile testing environment for marine energy research allowing for wet validation of small-scale devices that are approximately 1/75 the size of a full-scale device.
 One side of the tank is glass so developers can observe how technology, such as mooring equipment, functions beneath the water's surface.

-Combined with NREL's simulation and advanced manufacturing capabilities, the wave tank can enable rapid design, prototyping, and validation in one location.
+Combined with NREL's simulation and advanced manufacturing capabilities, SWEL can enable rapid design, prototyping, and validation in one location.
 Technology developers can manufacture a small-scale prototype using NREL's 3D printers.
 Then, they can use the wave tank to gather data on how the device performs, make changes based on the results, manufacture a new prototype, and continue to quickly validate and upgrade their design.